daryllxd/lifelong-learning/learning/learning-how-to-learn-articles.md

 ## Divided Attention
 [Reference](http://www.chronicle.com/article/Scholars-Turn-Their-Attention/63746/)

-- Until recently, students at lease knew when they had checked out.
+- Until recently, students at least knew when they had checked out.
 A student today who moves his attention from texting to lecture to Facebook may *feel* buzzed and alert, but probably didn't absorb as much of the lesson as he think he did.
 - Heavy multitaskers are often confident in their abilities, but they might actually be worse at multitasking than other people.
 - Attention: 2 overlapping but neurologically distinct systems: one of controlled attention, and one of stimulus-driven attention.
 - Some people are consistently better than others at concentrating amid distraction.